frcdesign/FRCDesign.org/docs/index.md

 By this point, you should have a rough understanding of the COTS ecosystems, how robots go together, and an onshape workflow, but aren’t fluent.

 ### **Intermediate Designer**
 Feel free to select this if you are an intermediate designer!
 For veteran designers joining DDS, you probably fall under this category if you’ve designed a robot or two for the season.
 For those going through the guide, you can “graduate” to this role once you finish the two projects above.
-In this stage, you are optimizing your workflow, going into the small details, and learning the nuances to adapt to your own team.
+In these stages, you are optimizing your workflow, going into the small details, and learning the nuances to adapt to your own team.

 Possible intermediate stages